gnodi/danf/test/functional/proto/app/README.md

 ```

 You should see `Hi!` at `http://localhost:3080` following by this instruction:
-`Replace "tutorial" in all files by the name of your application.`.
+`Replace "my-app" in all files by the name of your application.`.
 Do it.